stecklars/dynamic-dns-netcup-api/README.md

 # Dynamic DNS client for netcup DNS API
-*This project is not affiliated with the company netcup GmbH.
-Although it is developed by an employee, it is not an official client by netcup GmbH and was developed in my free time.*
-*netcup is a registered trademark of netcup GmbH, Karlsruhe, Germany.*

-**A simple dynamic DNS client written in PHP for use with the netcup DNS API.**
+**A simple dynamic DNS client written in PHP for use with the netcup DNS API.** This project is a fork of https://github.com/stecklars/dynamic-dns-netcup-api.
+Please also refer to the dockernized version under https://hub.docker.com/r/mm28ajos/dynamic-dns-netcup-api.

 ## Requirements
 * Be a netcup customer: https://www.netcup.de – or for international customers: https://www.netcup.eu
   * You don't have to be a domain reseller to use the necessary functions for this client – every customer with a domain may use it.
 * netcup API key and API password, which can be created within your CCP at https://ccp.netcup.net
-* PHP-CLI with CURL, JSON and Openssl extension
+* PHP-CLI with CURL, JSON and Openssl extension or run it with docker-compose: https://hub.docker.com/r/mm28ajos/dynamic-dns-netcup-api
 * A domain :wink:

 ## Features
 ### Implemented
 * All necessary API functions for DNS actions implemented (REST API)
-* Determines correct public IP addresses (IPv4 and IPv6).
-Using local Adapter, local FritzBox and fallback API for determining the IP addresses, in case main API does return invalid / no IP
+* Determines correct public IP addresses (IPv4 and IPv6) without external third party look ups using local adapter for IPV or local FritzBox (external API call for determining the IPv4 addresses possible if no fritz box available or as fallback)
 * Caching the IP provided to netcup DNS to avoid unnecessary API calls
 * Updating of a specific subdomain, domain root, or multiple subdomains
-* configure hosts for IPv4 and IPv6 separately
+* configure hosts for updating IPv4 and IPv6 separately
-* Creation of DNS record, if it doesn't already exist
+* Creation of DNS record, if it does not already exist
-* If configured, lowers TTL to 300 seconds for the domain on each run, if necessary
+* If configured, lowers TTL to 300 seconds for the domain on each run if necessary
 * Hiding output (quiet option)
 * Dockernized version available, refer to https://hub.docker.com/r/mm28ajos/dynamic-dns-netcup-api